 After you sign up online, you don’t need to do anything else.
 Go about your normal online shopping business.

 Paribus automatically scans your inbox for receipts.
-If it detects a purchase from Amazon, Target or one of its other 16 retail partners, it tracks the item’s price and issues a refund as soon as the price drops.
+If it detects a purchase from one of the 29 retailers it monitors, it tracks the item’s price and issues a refund as soon as the price drops.